zhinst/labone-python/README.md

 # Demo Usage

 Compared to the `zhinst` python api, the `labone` python api is a pure python implementation.
-It does not depend on the LabOne C API but on the captain proto.
+It depends not on the LabOne C API but on the captain proto.
 The main differences are:

 * Pure Python implementation